You like hiking so you need a backpack.

 Some people say that cheap stuff can also be good.
 But I don't agree with that.

 There are some brands which guarantee good quality of their products.
 They aren't cheap but let's treat it as a long-term investment which will reward your cost over the years.

 You can also look for well-preserved second-hand brand backpack.
 There may be folk who sells good rucksack which has been barely used.
 But hunting for such items is for people with lots of luck or lots of time.
 Neither is me.

 By the way, you don't need super-expensive waterproof backpack.
 Actually, a cheap waterproof cover will do the trick.
-Fortunately, many backpacks have such waterproof case sewn into a separate pocket.
-Good feature - you don't need to remember to pack it every time you go hiking.
+Fortunately, many backpacks have such waterproof case sewn into a separate pocket which is great feature - you don't need to remember to pack it every time you go hiking.